-Experience monitoring uses scripting, run on a monitoring point, to simulate a user logging into a web application, performing some actions, and then logging off.
+Experience monitoring uses scripts, run on a monitoring point, to simulate a typical user’s interactions with a web application.
 As the script proceeds, it measures the timing of responses from the application and forwards these measurements to APM.
 APM then creates a picture of the application performance from a user perspective and generates alerts when the measurements are outside an acceptable range.

-A Firefox plug-in is used to record the script.
-The script is then divided into sections called “milestones”.
+The script can be created either manually or using a 3rd-party script recorder.
+In either case, the script is divided into logical sections called “milestones”.
 The script is run continuously on a periodic basis.
 When it runs, it passes timing data for each milestone back to APM.

 Two scripting languages are supported: AppNeta and Selenium.
 We recommend using Selenium if your monitoring point supports it.
-Currently Selenium is supported on all Global Monitoring Points as well as several Enterprise Monitoring Points.
+Currently Selenium is supported on all Global Monitoring Points as well as several Enterprise Monitoring Point models.
 See the Monitoring Point Comparison page for details.

 HTML elements only: APM supports interaction with HTML elements only.
 It does not support 3rd-party browser add-ons or multimedia players.
 This includes Flash, ActiveX, Java applets, browser extensions, and video/audio players.